Bransonlee0426/cathay-react/README.md

 1. `QuestionsPage.js`: This file contains the QuestionsPage component, which renders a list of questions and their answers.
 Each question can be expanded to show its answer.

 2. `Question.js`: This file contains the Question component, which is used in the QuestionsPage component to render each individual question and its answer.

+## Browser Support

+This application supports the latest versions of Chrome, Edge, and Firefox.

 ## System Requirements